 Here are the 5 things to do in Hocking Hills State Park Ohio:

 - Start by exploring Conkle’s Hollow.

-- Check out upper falls at Old Man’s Cave.
+- Check out upper falls near Old Man’s Cave.

 - Hike through Old Man’s cave trail.

 - Hike the short but pretty Cedar Falls.